TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

    webimage_extra_packages: [automake,build-essential]

-Optional set http port new to avoid conflicts with local default setups.
+Optionally, set a new HTTP/HTTPS port to avoid conflicts with local defaults.
 Error message:
 Failed to start t3coredev: Unable to listen on required ports, port 80 is already in use,